tryoxiss/hermod-messanger-server/docs/source/developement/brief_guide_to_developement.md

 4. openssl pkcs12 -export -out identity.pfx -inkey server-key.pem -in server-cert.pem
 5. (OPTIONAL, NOT-YET-WORKING) open your web browser of choice to the test site and download the chain of certificates from the more information > certificate, download and put it into your bonfire-server directory
 6. (OPTIONAL, NOT-YET-WORKING) openssl pkcs12 -export -out identity.pfx -inkey server-key.pem -in server-cert.pem -certfile chain_certs.pem
+7. You should now be able to delete all the certificate files except `identity.pfx`, which is required.
+The others were only requires to create identity.pfx.

 To check use this: